 Carnival Sunrise

 Carnival Triumph was the second Destiny Class ship to undergo the refit (which cost $200 million), and in 2019, the ship officially became Carnival Sunrise.
-Prior to that, she sailed as Carnival Triumph from 1999 to 2019.
+Before that, she sailed as Carnival Triumph from 1999 to 2019.

 In terms of gross tonnage, she is slightly smaller than Carnival Sunshine, coming in at 101,509 gross registered tons.
 At maximum capacity, she can accommodate up to 3,873 guests.